harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

 estimate of 3 years and 9 months starting from when a specific PTLC protocol is proposed.

-For Taproot-addressed channels, we should note that while this is "only" between two direct peers, it also has lower benefits.
+For P2TR channels, we should note that while this is "only" between two direct peers, it also has lower benefits.
 Thus, I expect it will be lower priority.
-Assuming most developers prioritize PTLC-over-Lightning, then I expect Taproot-addressed channels will start getting worked on by the time the underlying `SIGHASH_NOINPUT` or other ways to implement Decker-Russell-Osuntokun ("Eltoo") are available.
+Assuming most developers prioritize PTLC-over-Lightning, then I expect P2TR channels will start getting worked on by the time the underlying `SIGHASH_NOINPUT` or other ways to implement Decker-Russell-Osuntokun ("Eltoo") are available.